-Net cash used in investing activities for 2016, 2015 and 2014 were \$257.4 million, \$116.1 million and \$28.2 million, respectively.
-The year-over-year increase in net cash used in investing activities was primarily attributable to (1) \$216.5 million used for the acquisitions of BES and HSG in January 2016 and Peak in June 2016 as compared to \$84.1 million used for acquisitions during 2015, and (2) a net \$11.2 million restricted investment related to our captive insurance entity during 2016.
-Capital expenditures were \$22.0 million, \$27.0 million and \$19.1 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-Our capital expenditures in recent years were primarily to support the growth in the business and for investments made in conjunction with management initiatives to update our front and back office information technology platforms.
-We intend to continue our investment in these information technology initiatives, including investments of approximately \$15 million in the next year, to standardize our staffing operations on PeopleSoft and Salesforce.
+Net cash used in investing activities for 2017, 2016 and 2015 was \$33.4 million, \$257.4 million and \$116.1 million, respectively.
+The year-over-year decrease from 2016 to 2017 in net cash used in investing activities was primarily attributable to (1) no new acquisitions in 2017 as compared to \$216.5 million used for the acquisitions of BES and HSG in January 2016 and Peak in June 2016, (2) net proceeds of \$5.2 million in 2017, as compared to a net purchase of \$11.2 million restricted investment related to our captive insurance entity during 2016.
+The decrease was partially offset by \$3.6 million additional payments made during 2017 as compared to 2016 to fund the deferred compensation plan.
+Capital expenditures were \$26.5 million, \$22.0 million and \$27.0 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Our capital expenditures in recent years were primarily to support the growth of the business and for investments made in conjunction with management initiatives to update our front and back office information technology platforms.
+We intend to continue our investment in these information technology initiatives, including investments of approximately \$17 million in the next year, to standardize our staffing operations on PeopleSoft and Salesforce.
 We believe these investments will further differentiate our ability to deliver innovative workforce solutions in addition to delivering improved operating efficiency.